forkcms/forkcms/UPGRADE_3.11.md

 header('header');
 ```

-But you really should think about using this, as the correct way is to bubble
+But you really should think about using this, as the correct way is to set the
-set the headers on the response object and bubble it up.
+headers on the response object and bubble it up.